darmawaneka0597/Georeference/README.md

 ### Step-by-Step Explanation

-1. **Data Import and Preprocessing:** Import the point cloud data, verify data integrity, and prepare it for transformation.
+1. **Data Import, Checking and Preprocessing:** Import the point cloud data, verify data integrity, and prepare it for transformation.
 2. **Transformation to EPSG:26985:** Convert the data from its original reference system to EPSG:26985, ensuring all necessary alignment checks.
 3. **Verification and Quality Control:** Cross-check the georeferenced data for accuracy, confirming the transformation's success.
 4. **Export of Final Dataset:** Export the georeferenced dataset for further analysis or application.